-3. VFM arrangements - Improving Economy, Efficiency and Effectiveness Overall commentary on the Improving Economy, Efficiency and Effectiveness reporting criteria - continued Partnership Working The Trust has "being a good partner" as one of the four statements about how it will achieve its vision.
-The strategic risks to delivery of that goal are identified in the Board Assurance Framework and as such they are monitored by the Business Committee and or Board.
-The Trust has introduced an internally developed Partnership Governance Framework to ensure all aspects of working in partnership are considered in advance of entering into a partnership and the Trust has formal partnership boards where it is providing commissioned services as a lead provider.
+3. VFM arrangements - Improving Economy, Efficiency and Effectiveness Overall commentary on the Improving Economy, Efficiency and Effectiveness reporting criteria - continued Partnership Governance Framework to ensure all aspects of working in partnership are considered in advance of entering into a partnership and the Trust has formal partnership boards where it is providing commissioned services as a lead provider.
+A recent example where the Trust has worked in partnership to deliver improved health outcomes is the Leeds Covid Vaccination Programme.
+The Trust's Director of Operations is the Senior Responsible Officer (SRO) for the programme, co-ordinating the service delivery across a range of health, social care, GP and pharmacy organisations.
+A Vaccine Programme Board was put in place which included representatives from the Leeds NHS Trusts, CCG, NHSE Leeds City Council and GP Confederation and a 'live' plan was implemented to co-ordinate delivery of the programme, monitor outcomes and identify areas requiring additional action.
+Review of example Programme Board minutes show updates on previous actions, discussion around national and regional updates, review of the 'live' plan, workstream updates and updates on cross cutting issues e.g. finance, IT etc, with actions taken forward to future meetings.
+The revised finance regime means that financial performance is now measured at an ICS level and the organisations of the West Yorkshire ICS have collective performance targets.
+This shared responsibility is discharged through timely and transparent sharing of data, regular Director of Finance Forum meetings and joint meetings to develop a consensus on approach and risk mitigation across the ICS.
+This is an example of how the Leeds organisations are working together at an ICS level.
+Other examples of partnership working include the partnership with Leeds Teaching Hospitals NHS Trust to deliver the Leeds Long Covid Rehabilitation Service and collaborative working with primary care providers to launch integrated wound clinics and the Integrated Diabetes Service.
 Procurement The Trust's processes for procurement of goods and services are governed by standing orders, standing financial instructions, the scheme of delegation and relevant policies and procedures.
 A six-monthly report on procurement is presented to the Business Committee.
 The Trust is a member of the North of England Commercial Procurement Collaboration (NoECPC) using it for expert advice and procurement frameworks, as well as having a service level agreement in place for transactional procurement services and advice from Leeds and York Partnership NHS Foundation Trust.
 Our attendance at the Audit Committee confirms it receives regular reports on any breaches of Standing Orders/Standing Financial Instructions and Single Tender Waivers to assure the Board that the Trust is working in accordance with relevant legislation, professional standards and internal policies.
 Sufficient information is provided to enable an adequate level of review and we have observed an appropriate level of challenge from Committee members through the year.
 Conclusion Given the above, we are satisfied there is not a significant weakness in the Trust's arrangements in relation to the economy, efficiency and effectiveness reporting criteria.
 Introduction Audit of the financial statements Commentary on VFM arrangements

-Section 04:
+04 Section 04: